koji571/2048-Remake/README.md

 2. GameScene
 i.
 Original game Logic and Data was moved to seperate classes to improve encapsulation
-Mofications to the original game functions are:-
+Modification to the original game functions are:-
 i.
 Modified the game function to include a condition when a valid key is pressed, i.e.(Arrow UP,DOWN,LEFT,RIGHT).
 ii.
 Added boolean variable to check if the direction to be moved is valid and will spawn a random object.
 iii.
 Added boolean variable to prevent more than two cells to combine.